IBM/cloud-native-starter/workshop/01-introduction.md

 However **some functionality can not be covered by orchestration platforms** and service meshes.
 Instead, it must be handled in the business logic of the microservices, application specific failover functionality, metrics, and fine-grained authorizations, for example.

 Java developers can leverage **Eclipse MicroProfile** to implement this functionality.
 MicroProfile is an extension to [Java EE (Enterprise Edition)](https://www.oracle.com/technetwork/java/javaee/overview/index.html) to build microservices-based architectures and it complements both [Kubernetes](https://kubernetes.io/de/) and [Istio](https://istio.io) capabilities.
-In addition to the application-specific logic which Kubernetes and Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example mechanisms to invoke REST APIs and functionality to implement REST APIs including their documentation.
+In addition to the application-specific logic which Kubernetes and Istio can't handle, it also comes with convenience functionality that you typically need when developing microservices, for example mechanisms to invoke REST APIs and functionality to implement REST APIs including their documentation.

 ---